-Jack Zhang Director, Rare Earth Element Division jack.zhang@src.sk.ca | 306-292-7241 Lucinda Wood Director, Mining and Energy lucinda.wood@src.sk.ca | 306-281-6371 The Case for SRC and Saskatchewan SRC has decades of experience in concentration and separation technologies of REEs from various minerals, as well as operational experience.
+Jack Zhang Director, Rare Earth Element Division Jack.zhang@src.sk.ca | 306-385-4118 The Case for SRC and Saskatchewan SRC has decades of experience in concentration and separation technologies of REEs from various minerals, as well as operational experience.
 Jack Zhang and Baodong Zhao of SRC's Rare Earth Element Division are co-authors of various papers and a book on rare earths separation.
 SRC has developed and piloted many REE concentration and separation processes for mining companies in Canada and across the world.

 Saskatchewan is a world-class mining jurisdiction that has a vibrant and sustainable uranium industry.
 This industry also produces a REE-rich solution waste stream (mainly heavy REEs) that can be an additional feed source for the plant, as markets require.
-Services and Capabilities We offer the following services through our existing service lines and facilities:
+Services and Capabilities We offer the following services through our existing service lines and facilities: - Rare earth processing technology development and commercialization - Uranium tailings processing and treatment; recovery of thorium and uranium - Validation and demonstration of rare earth processing technologies at bench, pilot and semi-commercial scale - Rare earth production from bastnaesite, apatite and uranium processing waste Once the facility is operational, we'll offer these services:

-- Rare earth processing technology development and commercialization from monazite, bastnaesite, apatite and uranium processing waste - Uranium tailings processing and treatment; recovery of thorium and uranium - Validation and demonstration of rare earth processing technologies at bench, pilot and semi-commercial scale SRC plans to use this Facility as a starting point for the creation of an REE technology hub, which may include developing downstream and upstream aspects of the REE supply chain.
+- Potential toll separation of individual rare earth elements - Potential toll processing of monazite SRC plans to use this Facility as a starting point for the creation of an REE technology hub, which may include developing downstream and upstream aspects of the REE supply chain.
+Future development also includes new applications for lanthanum and cerium.
 We are currently developing capabilities for: